php-point/light-theme/README.md

 # PHPPoint Light Theme
 ## 🌟 Introduction
-We aim to provide a clean and visually appealing light theme for VS Code, ensuring a comfortable and efficient coding experience.
-The PHPPoint Light Theme is designed with carefully chosen colors to enhance readability and reduce eye strain.
+PHPPoint Light Theme is designed to provide a clean and visually appealing coding environment for PHP developers.
+With a focus on readability and reducing eye strain, this theme offers a soft, light background combined with carefully selected accent colors for various syntax elements.

+The color palette ensures optimal contrast between text and background, making it easy to distinguish different components of the code.
+The soft tones for comments and the clear distinctions for keywords, variables, and functions enhance the coding experience, while providing a comfortable and efficient workspace for long coding sessions.

+Whether you're debugging or writing code, the PHPPoint Light Theme is built to help you stay focused and productive while maintaining a visually soothing interface.

 ## 🎨 Features
 ✅ Soft and balanced color scheme for better focus